sourcefuse/loopback4-microservice-catalog/packages/core/README.md

 ### Multitenancy Middleware

-The AddTenantActionMiddlewareInterceptor is a middleware designed to modify the HTTP request by adding encrypted tenantId from the current user and sets it as a header in the outgoing request.
+The AddTenantActionMiddlewareInterceptor [here](/packages/core/src/middlewares/add-tenantid-action.middleware.ts) is a middleware designed to modify the HTTP request by encrypting tenantId from the current user if the current user has a tenant ID and a `TENANT_SECRET_KEY` is available. and sets it as a header in the outgoing request.
 This middleware is typically used for multitenancy scenarios where the tenant ID needs to be communicated in the HTTP headers.

 For enabling this we need to provide its configuration as follows: